(719) 210-8699

 Cap Sheet

-The top layer of a flat or low-slope roofing system — the surface that takes the direct impact of hail, UV exposure, and Colorado weather, and the component most often overlooked in storm damage claims on secondary structures.
+The top layer of a flat or low-slope roofing system — the surface that takes the direct impact of hail, UV exposure, and Colorado weather, and one of the most overlooked components in storm damage claims on secondary structures.

 ← Back to Glossary